nt246/NTRES6940-data-science/analysis/lesson4-collaboration.md

 ## Readings

-There are no required readings for today's lesson.
+There are no required readings for today's lesson, but if you're keen to learn more, check out the other resources listed under [Lesson 3](https://nt246.github.io/NTRES6940-data-science/lesson3-version-control.html)

 <br>